SJFC/sjc-portfolio/README.md

 - All design direction: palette, typography, the palimpsest scroll effect concept, the image selection and sequencing, the decision to use a horizontal strip rather than vertical scroll for the closing image chapter, the moth's visual character and flight path
 - All source images and artwork
 - The poems, care-label captions, and poetic fragments throughout
+- All titles, and the editorial decisions of the later "drawer stage": renaming, re-sequencing, and the reading-across-pages that surfaced the site's connective systems

 ### How we worked

 We developed a shared working glossary (`GLOSSARY.md`) that maps the conceptual and poetic vocabulary of the practice to precise technical implementations — so that a word like "palimpsest" could carry both its theoretical meaning and its engineering meaning without collapsing either one.
-This glossary is included in the repository as a record of the collaborative method.
+Design decisions and their rationale are recorded in `BRAND.md` and in working logs, rather than accumulated through silent iteration.

-Design decisions were made iteratively: I directed by eye and feel, provided screen recordings when something wasn't working, and edited text directly in the markup rather than relaying changes back to Claude.
-Claude acted as a collaborative developer; I acted as director, poet, and editor.
+The method was iterative in both directions.
+I directed by eye and feel, judged every effect on the live page rather than on description, provided screen recordings when something wasn't working, edited text directly in the markup, and — over the course of the project — re-learned how to work in HTML myself, making small changes directly in the GitHub editor.
+Later sessions settled into an explicit division of labour: I fetch and paste current files (the human holding the repository is the reliable source), Claude diffs, snags and rebuilds; some edits were made individually and separately, then reconciled.
+Claude acted as a collaborative developer and, later, a cold reader; I acted as director, poet, and editor.

 ### Why this matters to the practice